CLI reference

 quport schedule --n-logical 6 --depth 5 --seed 1 --strategy tpccap

-Maps a random circuit and prints a layered makespan estimate.
+Maps a random or --input-qasm circuit and prints a layered makespan estimate.
 This is a fast way to compare whether a mapped circuit’s remote operations are likely to serialize under communication-port limits.

 quport split